Intel: Our Goal Is to Become the Second Largest Foundry by 2030

 - Land orders primarily from clients that use TSMC and Samsung Foundry, perhaps Steal someone from GlobalFoundries and SMIC too.

 But Samsung is no less aggressive with its CapEx spending.
-While Intel recently cut its capital expenditures from $27 billion in 2022 to $25 billion, Samsung will invest over $33 billion in new semiconductor production capacity this year and will retain its spending at around the same level next year, the company announced recently.
-Of course, it is unclear how much of these sums are going to be invested in memory (3D NAND and DRAM) production facilities and how much will be used to expand Logic capacity of Samsung Foundry, but the South Korean company is clearly very aggressive with its semiconductor business, so it will be tough for Intel to match SF’s advanced capabilities.
+In fact, while Intel cut its capital expenditures from $27 billion in 2022 to $25 billion recently, Samsung will invest over $33 billion in new semiconductor production capacity this year and will retain its spending at around the same level next year, the company announced recently.
+Of course, it is unclear how much of these sums is going to be invested in memory (3D NAND and DRAM) production facilities and how much will be used to expand Logic capacity of Samsung Foundry, but the South Korean company is clearly very aggressive with its semiconductor business, so it will be particularly hard for Intel to match SF’s advanced capabilities.

 Stealing clients from TSMC and Samsung Foundry will be even harder as large customers like Nvidia or Qualcomm have supply agreements with their foundry partners that span for years.
 Furthermore, it remains to be seen whether Intel’s fabs located in Europe and America will be able to offer the same pricing as TSMC’s and Samsung Foundry’s fabs located in Taiwan and South Korea.